Conquer the Fear of Losing Money

 Losing regular income from wages or salary means we’ve to dig deeper and deeper into our savings, causing it to dwindle rapidly.
 Though we might be paying only for basic necessities with these savings, the money can often prove to be irreplaceable.

 It’s fairly easy to conquer such fears about losing money.
 And that’s by finding a superb side-gig which adds to your income.
-One in every three Americans have a side-gig nowadays, according to various news reports.
+One in every three Americans has a side gig nowadays, according to various news reports.
 And there’s no reason you shouldn’t have one as well.

 Contrary to popular belief, a side-gig doesn’t need to necessarily have connections with your education or profession.
 Instead, you could use a hobby to launch a side-gig such as online coaching, selling handcrafted products or writing books and poems.